What To Do on A Solo Day Trip to Alexandria, Egypt!

 A Day Trip to Alexandria is always a great idea.
-This port city is unlike any other cities in Egypt.
+This port city is unlike any other city in Egypt.

 In fact, it has traces of the Roman Empire, which once ruled this part of Egypt via Alexander the Great.